 What data will be collected and what will happen to the data?

+The University of Southampton Lifeguide software platform will be used to collect data for the study.
+Your consent for your child to participate will be recorded directly on secure servers at University of Southampton and include your child’s name, date of birth, GP practice and time of consent.
+This will allow researchers and your GP practice know who has taken part.

-We will collect detailed information about your symptoms, diagnosis, and treatments, and this will be linked back to your medical records at your GP surgery.
-The data, including identifiable data, will be stored anonymously on secure computers at the University of Southampton and will only be accessible by the research team.
+We will collect detailed information about your child’s symptoms, diagnosis, and treatments, and this will be linked back to your child’s medical records at your GP surgery.
+Your child’s personal data and clinical data will be stored separately on secure computers at the University of Southampton, linked through a unique study number, and will only be accessible by the research team.
 We will use this data to see how pharmacists use the decision tool to manage infections and to follow-up how you are after your consultation.

 Will my child’s participation be confidential?